If you are a new Linux user and want to know how to find what Linux version you are running, here’s how to do it by using the command line.

 There are various reasons why you might want to find which Linux distribution you are using or the OS version of your Linux system.

-When most people talk of Linux, they are usually referring to a Linux distribution, but this is not the case.
-Above all, the question “What Linux version am I running?” can mean two different things.
+When most people talk of Linux, they are usually referr to a Linux distribution, but this is not the case.
+Above all, “What Linux version am I running?” can mean two different things.

 1. Linux Kernel